Texas Probate Attorneys

 Similarly, a judge will see if the will names an executor, and then review this person’s qualifications.
 If there’s no executor, the judge has the power to appoint one.

-this image shows a box of jewelry.
+This image shows a box of jewelry.

 As the executor of a will, you are responsible for collecting and cataloging all of the deceased’s assets.